-Environmental Precautions: Avoid release to the environment.
-Prevent further leakage or spillage if safe
+Environmental Precautions: Do not contaminate water sources or sewer.
+Prevent further leakage or spillage if safe to do so.

 7. HANDLING AND STORAGE

 Precautions for safe handling:

 Prevent abrading consumable materials or creating dust.
 Provide appropriate exhaust ventilation at places where fume or dust is formed.
 Wear appropriate personal protective equipment.
 Observe good industrial hygiene practices.